jcsung-star/Blockchain/README.md

 ## Overview

 Blockchain is an online application that allows our users to build a blockchain ledger system.
-Python was the back-end code as Streamlit was used in the front-end.
-This ledger allows the user to conduct financial transactions and verify its accuracy.
-Lastly PyChain ledger
+While Python was used for the back-end code, Streamlit enhances the front-end user experience.
+This ledger allows the user to conduct financial transactions and verify its accuracy and the validity of the blockchain.

 ---